ogobrecht/console/README.md

 An instrumentation tool for Oracle developers focused on easy installation and usage.

+*This is currently beta and in heavy development.
+Therefore I do not update the [changelog](docs/changelog.md) until we have a stable version available.
+Feedback and help is welcome.*

 ## Easy to install

 - Works with or without a context.